gitstua/gh-assessment/README.md

 Scoring is based upon if the answer matches the correctAnswer column next to each question in the CSV.

+For the **quiz** example - this defines more complex question structure directly in the `survey.json` file.

 ## To update questions
 1. Edit questions.csv - avoid commas at this stage since this may break things
 2. Test locally